Reining In Government Spending

 In my nine years as a township supervisor, I NEVER voted to raise property taxes.

 In my experience developing budgets at the township level, instead of simply raising taxes, we did what every household does – we looked at our expenses and income and then prioritized our spending.
 With some courage and concerted effort, East Hempfield Township is now on very solid financial footing.
-State government should be operated the same way.
+It is my firm belief that State government should be operated the same way, and that is the way I have approached the state budget.

 Ensuring Schools Are Fiscally and Academically Strong

 I've spent my professional career helping local students prepare for a bright future.
 I work with students and teachers and have seen what brings success.
-As your Representative, I am push for fair funding and am working with anyone — Republican or Democrat — to make Lancaster County's schools stronger, more effective, and innovative.
+As your Representative, I have and will continue to push for fair funding and will working with anyone — Republican or Democrat — to make Lancaster County's schools stronger, innovative, and even more effective.

 Education ranks just behind public welfare as the second largest state budget expenditure.
-I’m now in my 26th year serving as a guidance counselor in Lancaster County's public schools.
-This experience puts me in a unique position to speak not only to sound education policies that work, but also to effective school funding – and how students can truly benefit the most from dollars spent.
+I have served for 26 years as a guidance counselor in Lancaster County's public schools and this experience continues to give me a unique perspective to speak not only to sound education policies that work, but also to effective school funding – and how students can truly benefit the most from dollars spent.

 Creating Opportunity For Our Small Businesses